bghira/SimpleTuner/OPTIONS.md

                         Path to an improved VAE to stabilize training.
 For more details check out:
                         https://github.com/huggingface/diffusers/pull/4038.
+  --pretrained_t5_model_name_or_path PRETRAINED_T5_MODEL_NAME_OR_PATH
+                        T5-XXL is a huge model, and starting from many different models will download a separate one each time.
+This option allows you to specify a specific location to retrieve T5-XXL v1.1 from, so that it only downloads once..
   --prediction_type {epsilon,v_prediction,sample}
                         The type of prediction to use for the u-net.
 Choose between ['epsilon', 'v_prediction', 'sample'].
 For SD